jtdaugherty/vty/README.md

 program.
 Once a custom table has been loaded, it cannot be replaced or removed.

+Without using a custom width table, users of Vty-based applications are likely to eventually experience rendering problems with with wide characters.
+We recommend that developers of Vty-based applications either:

+* Provide the `vty-build-width-table` tool and documentation for running it and updating the Vty configuration, or
+* Have the application invoke the Vty library's table-building functionality and load the table at startup without using the Vty configuration.

+The best option will depend on a number of factors: the user audience, the amount of risk posed by wide character rendering, the terminal emulators in use, etc.

 # Contributing

 If you decide to contribute, that's great!
 Here are some guidelines you